 General Counsel, Compass Working Capital

 Betty obtained her JD and MBA from Northeastern University, and her BA in History from Bard College.
-She is fluent in Spanish and resides in Boston with her husband and two daughters.
+She is fluent in Spanish and resides in Dorchester, MA.